 The Honors College is a vibrant community of developing scholars where students and professors work together in a challenging environment to stimulate the highest levels of academic achievement.
-Honors students have the option of living in honors housing, which enhances the honors community experience and provides students with an environment that balances serious academic work and an expanding social life.
+Honors students have the option of living in honors housing during all four years, which enhances the honors community experience and provides students with an environment that balances serious academic work and an expanding social life.

-Upper division students work with professors in their major to pursue the honors curriculum in their chosen major.
-This work culminates in the design and completion of an honors thesis or creative project during the students’ last year, in which the developing scholars contribute new knowledge to their disciplines.
+Upper-division students work with professors in their major to pursue the honors curriculum in their chosen major.
+This work culminates in the completion of an honors thesis or creative project during the students’ last year, in which the developing scholars contribute new knowledge to their disciplines.

 For more information on The Honors College, please contact the Office of Undergraduate Admissions at 518-442-5435.